Search the site:

 However, there are other considerations that are related to the choice between pages and posts that eventually influence the site’s organic ranking.
 When distributing your content between both types, remember that:

-1. Search engines like structure – Your pages have to be well-organized with regard to hierarchy and menus, and you should use sitemaps.
+1. Search engines like structure – Your pages have to be well-organized concerning hierarchy and menus, and you should use sitemaps.

 2. Serps also like taxonomy – It helps them sort out content with regard to topics and semantic categories.
-So posts taxonomy should be well chosen and distributed between pages and posts, with regard to the keywords you want to rank for.
+So post taxonomy should be well chosen and distributed between pages and posts, considering the keywords you want to rank for.

 3. User experience as a leading factor – If your site visitors are happy, Google is happy and you rank higher.
 User happiness is measured by metrics for engagement and conversion (like time on site, pages per visit, bounce rate, etc.).